m0lentum/molentum.github.io/content/blog/2025/sf-colliders/source.md

 ![Illustration of sweeping a circle along the edges of a triangle](minkowski.svg)

+{% sidenote() %}
+Note that this isn't quite the same thing as what you'd intuitively think of as "rounding the corners" of a polygon — this adds a layer around the polygon instead.
+To sand off the corners without changing its size using this method, you'd also need to shrink the polygon.
+{% end %}

 Cool.
 How would we use this in collision detection?
 From what we've learned so far, we need a projection operation and a set of possible axes for the separating axis test.
 As it turns out, projecting a Minkowski sum of two shapes